purnendu15/tugboat/README.md

 2. Install the required packages in tugboat/:

      pip3 install -r tugboat/requirements.txt
+3. Preparation
+   Step1:
+   customize excel_spec.yaml based design specification.
+   A sample is kept at tugboat/samples/specs/excel_spec.yaml.
+   Please correctly specify the cell and coulmn numbers by referrring the desing spec

+   Step2:
+   Edit tugboat/tugboat/config/rules.yaml based on project settings.
+   These are values which are not present in design spec.

-3. To run the tool:
+4. To run the tool:

     export WORKSPACE=<dir where excelspecs are placed>
     export IMAGE=<docker_image>